prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.3.2:

-- Integration of Python 3.8 binaries for Linux x86_64 and Darwin x86_64, in order to be compatible with the version of LibreOffice 24.2.x for Linux, for the ijson, lxml and cffi packages.
+- Integration of Python 3.8 binaries for Linux x86_64 and Darwin x86_64, in order to be compatible with the version of LibreOffice 24.2.x for Linux, for the `lxml`, `ijson`, `cffi` and `charset-normalizer` packages.
 - Opening of issue [#159988][88] for the impossibility of importing Python libraries containing binary files with LibreOffice 24.2.x under Linux.

 ### What remains to be done for version 1.3.2: